Whale (film): Censorship

 — the second letter sent to the authors from an assistant director general of the cinematography.

 Finally the film was released but at first in only two cinema halls in the city of Plovdiv.
 Even without any advertisement the tickets are sold out.
 Afterwards Whale was shown in the small Levski cinema in the capital of Sofia again with no preliminary announcement.
 There were cues and frames missing even the whole episodes were cut off.

 The non censored edition was released on DVD in 2000s.

 Cast

-The film features eminent Bulgarian comic actors.
+The film features Bulgarian comic actors.
 Kaloyanchev, Panov and Partsalev are in theirs best.
 Unfortunately Whale is the last film for the Tsvyatko Nikolov.
 He died shortly when the film was released in 1970.
 In some episodes we can see the director Vasilev's wife the actress Valentina Borisova.
 The acting of the memorable Grigor Vachkov should be also pointed out.
 It is known that one of the fishermen in the ship around Vachkov was his wife's brother in the real life.